 upright bass, mandolin, vocals

 A 2004 graduate of UNC-Chapel Hill with a minor in jazz studies, David has been performing since 1996 and is proficient in a variety of different styles of music with the acoustic bass as well as electric.
 While at UNC, he was active in the jazz studies program where he played upright bass with the UNC Jazz Band & Jazz Combos and is featured on their 2004 CD release, From One To Another.
 He has also performed and released a CD entitled Where You Are with a Christian rock band, DeeperStill, from Wake Forest, N.C.
-He now resides in Durham, N.C. with his wife Steffi and daughter Chloe and works as a Web Designer for the UNC School of Medicine.
+He now resides in Durham, N.C. with his wife Steffi and daughter Chloe and works in Web Development for the UNC School of Medicine.
 He is also active in the student and music ministries at his local church.

 David grew up with bluegrass music and followed his dad (Wayne) to bluegrass festivals since he was small.
 A love for bluegrass music developed as well as his musicianship.
 His solid timing as well as his various musical influences, contributes to this band's intense drive and unique sound.
 David cites his dad Wayne as his biggest musical influence.
 Some of his bass heroes are Tom Gray, Ray Brown, Christian McBride, Todd Phillips, Mark Schatz and Jason Moore.